Interpretable ML for High-Frequency Execution: Non-parametric analysis of the execution and cancellation risks

-\item \textbf{Aggressiveness index ($\omega$)} For the purpose of analyzing the fill probability of aggressive order flow, we define a metric that will quantify the degree of aggressiveness of a new posted order.
-We therefore place ourselves in the case of a bid-ask spread before insertion that is greater than 1 tick.
-We include the flow of orders that were posted at the current best price, setting $\delta\leq0$.
-In that case, they are passive but can be classified as aggressive orders with a zero aggressiveness index for convenience.
-We thus define:
+For the purpose of analyzing the fill probability of aggressive order flow, \textit{i.e.} orders that are posted inside the spread, we define a metric that will quantify the degree of aggressiveness of a newly inserted order.
+We therefore place ourselves in the case of a bid-ask spread before insertion that is (much) greater than 1 tick, limiting the scope of application of the new indicator to small-tick assets.
+We include the orders that are posted at touch, \textit{i.e.} at the current best queue.
+In that case, they are passive but can be classified as aggressive orders with a zero aggressiveness index for practicality.

+Let $\psi$ be the bid-ask spread before the insertion of the order, and let $\delta$ be the distance of the order with respect to the best queue, such that $\delta>0$ if the order is inserted inside the book, $\delta=0$ if it is posted at touch, and $-\psi<\delta\leq -1$ if it is aggressive.
+Both $\psi$ and $\delta$ are expressed in number of ticks.
+We define the aggressiveness index as follows